Privacy Policy

 International Data Transfers

 Traceage operates internationally, and your information may be processed in countries other than your own.
-Where personal data is transferred out of the European Economic Area or the United Kingdom, we rely on appropriate safeguards such as the European Commission’s Standard Contractual Clauses with each sub-processor.
+Where personal data is transferred out of the European Economic Area or the United Kingdom, we put in place appropriate safeguards, such as Standard Contractual Clauses, where required.

 Data Retention